whyvez/sgillies.net-blog/2014/09/15/python-at-foss4g-2014.rst

 thinking about tools and design, and that's exactly the conversation that I'm trying to engage developers in with Fiona and Rasterio, if with less insight and perspective than Mike.
-I reminded attendees that the best features of our programming are sometimes disjoint and showed this diagram (in which C is yellow, Javascript is magenta, and Python is blue.
-By "GC" I mean garbage collection).
+I reminded attendees that the best features of our day-to-day programming languages are sometimes disjoint and showed this diagram (in which C is yellow, Javascript is magenta, and Python is blue.
+By "GC" I mean garbage collection and by "{};" I mean extraneous syntax).

 .. image:: http://sgillies.github.io/foss4g-2014-fiona-rasterio/img/py-js-c.png
    :width: 600